bullmoose20/MK-Docs/docs/komet/install/unraid.md

     touch /mnt/user/appdata/plex-meta-manager/config/config.yml
     ```

-You can now close the unRAID terminal and start the Komet container.
+You can now close the unRAID terminal and start the Kometa container.

 **_From this point forward, you can Console `>_Console` into the running container as it will stay running_**